kammitama5/kammitama5.github.io/_posts/2017-4-29-Saturday-29th.md

   I'm allowed to attend, so will probably do that on Saturdays.
   In the meantime, in between predicate calculus, C++, and category theory, I'll see if I can work my way through ["Eloquent JavaScript"](eloquentjavascript.net/)

+## Things to start/ complete tomorrow ie Sunday:

+- C++ quiz

+- C++ lab (made quite a bit of headway on that one this evening with my lab-partner).
+  I do want to make sure my code is as clean as possible and readable.

+- Finish up Chapter 2 proofs for Predicate calculus class